VIDEO | Why Agile Transformation is Right For 14 West

-For me, this has always been the conflict between the creative people (the publishers, marketers, and copywriters) and the technical people.
+For me, this has always been the conflict between the creative people and the technical people.
 Technical people like to have things organized and planned carefully… and rightly so.
 We get yelled at when stuff goes down or fails to perform to expectations.
 So how do we work in a way that operates at the speed of business?

-The other day I was explaining to a colleague how WesTech fit into The Agora-sphere.
+The other day I was explaining to a colleague how we (“WesTech”) fit into our client’s business.

 I used the simple diagram below to put things into context…

-Generally speaking, when a business within The Agora has a new idea, the creative people are involved.
+Generally speaking, when one of our clients has a new idea, the creative people are involved.
 Sometimes just one or two people.
 Sometimes everyone.
 The idea takes some time to develop and they work together to flesh it out.
 The researchers and analysts do a ton of research and analysis to develop their hypothesis.
 The copywriters work their magic transforming very complex information into engaging, can’t-get-enough content.
 And the marketers dream up creative ways to get that content in front of as many of the right people as possible…sometimes involving technology that is new or unproven.

 You see the problem.